A memory test is a tool designed to evaluate an individual’s ability to retain and recall information.

 d.
 Test the product’s functionality.

 e.
-Apply the final labeling and packaging.
+Apply the final labelling and packaging.

 Remember to adjust the difficulty level and complexity of the memory tests based on the employees’ roles and the information you want to reinforce.